slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - the only thing complaining does is convince other people that you are not in control.
 - cages aren't made of iron, they're made of thoughts.
+- we don't have anxiety for things we think we can handle!
 -->

 > *"If you are depressed you are living in the past.